WeberJulian/AI-voice-chat/readme.md

 2. Allow microphone access

-3. Push to talk either with the `SPACE` key or the circle
+3. Push to talk either with the `Shift` ⇧ key or the circle

 4. Enjoy!